askkaz/docs/develop/sdk-development/project-setup.md

 * mm_icon_focus_hd
 * splash_screen_fhd

-If you haven't created a manifest file yet, create one now at the root level of your project and fill out the required fields.
+If you haven't created a manifest file yet, create a blank file named `manifest` (no extension) at the root level of the project and fill out the required fields.
 It should look similar to this:

 ```brightscript
 title=VideoExample